-What is your success rate in helping clients taking federal government tests, interviews, simulations and in basket tests?
+What is your success rate in helping clients?

-Government Tests Overall, between 8% and 10% of candidates who take government exams reach the interview pool in job competitions.
-Typically, about 70% of those in the pool are interviewed.
-In contrast, about two-thirds of those who use our materials advance not only to the pool but also to the interview stage.
+Government Tests Typically, about two-thirds of those who use our materials advance not only to the pool but also to the interview stage.

-Government Interviews Typically, 15% to 18% of those interviewed for government positions get hired.
-On average, about 65% of the people we coach for an interview receive a job offer the first time they are interviewed or after they have worked with us because they failed interviews before.
+Government Interviews On average, about 65% of the people we coach for an interview receive a job offer the first time they are interviewed or after they have worked with us because they failed interviews before.

-Government In-Basket and Simulation Tests Usually around 20 to 25% of candidates taking in-basket or simulation exercises attain a pass score.
-The success rate for clients we coach is about 70%.
+Government In-Basket, Simulation and CAR/Written Tests The success rate for clients we coach is about 70%.